mattiashaal/baselayer-css/README.md

 #### Switch

 Switch from a single column to a multi column layout when the width of the parent element is equal the breakpoint.
+When using different gap values for row and column, you need to define `--gap-x` to get the correct column width.

 ```scss
 // Default settings